Answer a sad letter to Santa written by a child

 Be An Elf’s website is a great resource to learn how and where to volunteer for the USPS ® program.
 At our How to be an Elf page, near the top you’ll find a link to the most current National Directory of USPS Operation Santa ® postal branches.
-In 2014, only 18 postal branches nationwide offered the program, mostly in large cities.
+In 2015, only 15 postal branches nationwide are offering the program, mostly in very large cities.
 If there are no participating branches near you, our site also offers excellent Other Ways to Be An Elf.

 Be An Elf’s mission is to make more underprivileged children smile on Christmas morning, and to inspire people with the real spirit of Christmas.
 The USPS ® started their wonderful program in 1912, and since then they have never missed a year.